-Award recipients are chosen based on their commitment to environmental leadership as well as demonstrated financial need.
+Award recipients are chosen based on their commitment to outdoor leadership and environmental education, as well as demonstrated financial need.
 To be eligible to apply, Rubenstein School students must have completed their sophomore year and be willing to earn credit for their internship experience.

 How to Apply